Authored by the expert who managed and guided the team behind the Philippines Property Pack

 What places are the smartest $200k buys in Negros Island as of 2026?

-As of early 2026, the smartest $200,000 buys in Negros Island are typically in Bacolod's Mandalagan and Estefania-adjacent condo corridors, or in Dumaguete's Piapi, Bantayan, and Daro neighborhoods, because these areas have stronger local demand and make resale easier compared to fringe locations.
+As of early 2026, the smartest areas for a $200,000 purchase in Negros Island are Bacolod's Mandalagan and Estefania-adjacent condo corridors for stronger resale liquidity, and Dumaguete's Piapi, Bantayan, or Daro districts for daily convenience, because these neighborhoods have the deepest buyer pools and the most consistent demand from both locals and expats.

 What can I buy with $300k in Negros Island in 2026?